See our Student Handbook

 Q. Do I have to have a background check and drug screen?

 A. Yes.
-Hospitals are now requiring nursing students to have a background check and drug screen prior to entering the hospital for clinical experience.
+Clinical sites require nursing students to have a background check and drug screen.

 Q. Do you offer transportation to the clinical sites?